 The number of landing lights an airplane has can also vary, with some having multiple sets across different locations, whereas others have just a set in one location.

-Are All Airplanes Required to Have Landing Lights?
+Not All Airplanes Are Required to Have Landing Lights

-Regulations (CFR 14 and FAR Part 91.205) only state that commercial airplanes flying at night are to be equipped with and use landing lights.
-There is no requirement for civial airplanes or military planes to use landing lights.
+There is no requirement for civil airplanes or military planes to use landing lights.

 Landing lights are extremely powerful and bright.
 In fact, they are typically equipped with 600-watt bulbs which make them up to 10x as powerful as car headlights.
 They are so bright that the landing lights of a large aircraft can be spotted by another aircraft from over 100 miles away.